gunnells/coxeter/README.md

 ## Building the program

+Currently I have only built the program on linux with versions of g++:

+- using g++ version 9.1.0
+- using g++ version 7.4.0 (on a stock installation of Ubuntu 18.04)

-Currently I have only built the program using g++ 9.1.0 (some trivial changes to du Cloux's original code were necessary to get it to compile).
+Some trivial changes to du Cloux's original code were necessary to get it to work with these modern compilers.
 The makefile is original to the project and is fairly basic.
-Just clone the repo and run 'make'; I don't have much more to add, unfortunately.
+Just clone the repo and run 'make';
+I don't have much more to add, unfortunately.
+But if you are able to build it on other systems, let me know and I will add it here.

 ## Original author information